 WCOE Community Engineering Fair

-Over 1500 community members from Lubbock and surrounding areas attended.
+Annually around 1500 community members from Lubbock and surrounding areas attend this exciting event.

 Who: The Lubbock Science Spectrum and Texas Tech University's Edward E. Whitacre Jr.

 College of Engineering partnered to host a community engineering fair in celebration

 Families attending the fair were able to participate in tons of amazing hands-on engineering based activities, see examples of real-world research and development of new technologies in areas like solar and wind energy, drones, race cars, robotics, explosives, as well as discovering what engineers really do and what a career in engineering is all about.